ramuta/gae-py3-boilerplate/README.md

 ## Known issues

 - One of the libraries in the `requirements.txt` depends on the `grpcio` package which fails to install on the Python 3.8, Windows 10 environment.
 More info [here](https://github.com/grpc/grpc/issues/20831).
+The solution is to downgrade to Python 3.7.